arrikenw/IT-Project/README.md

 ## Backend Architecture
 ### General design

-Our backend is built using node.js with express middleware.
-The core of our system is built from the following key components:
+Our system's backend uses node.js with express middleware.
+The system is composed of the following key components:
 - An index router that passes requests down to sub-routers.
 The router is located at ```/routes/index.js```.
 - Sub-routers that authenticate the user and call controller functions.
 These routers are located in ```/routes```.
 - A collection of controllers associated with comments, media, posts, and users.
 These controllers are located in ```/controllers```.
 - A collection of Mongoose models and basic database connection logic.
 Models and DB logic are located in ```/models```.

-We provide a more in-depth review of our authentication process and our controller functionality below.
+We provide a more in-depth review of our authentication process and controller functionality below.

 ### Unconventional algorithms